 Planning for the Next Generation

-MTC functions as both the regional transportation planning agency — a state designation — and, for federal purposes, as the region's metropolitan planning organization (MPO).
-As such, it is responsible for regularly updating the Regional Transportation Plan, a comprehensive blueprint for the development of mass transit, highway, airport, seaport, railroad, bicycle and pedestrian facilities.
-The Commission also screens requests from local agencies for state and federal grants for transportation projects to determine their compatibility with the plan.
-Adopted in April 2009, the most recent edition of this long-range plan, known as Transportation 2035, charts a new course for the agency, particularly with regard to reducing greenhouse gas emissions.
-MTC is now collaborating with ABAG on Plan Bay Area, an integrated long-range transportation and land-use/housing plan covering the time period through 2040.
-Set for adoption in 2013, the plan will address the requirements of a landmark bill passed by the California Legislature in 2008 (Senate Bill 375), which calls on regions to adopt a Sustainable Communities Strategy as a way of combatting climate change.
+MTC functions as both the regional transportation planning agency — a state designation — and, for federal purposes, as the region’s metropolitan planning organization (MPO).
+As such, it is responsible for regularly updating the Regional Transportation Plan, a comprehensive blueprint for the development of mass transit, highway, freight, bicycle and pedestrian facilities.
+The Commission also screens requests from local agencies for state and federal grants for transportation projects to determine their compatibility with the plan, the most recent version of which — known as Plan Bay Area — was jointly adopted in July 2013 by MTC and ABAG.

 MTC also has played a major role in building regional consensus on where and when to expand the Bay Area transit network.
 A historic agreement forged by MTC with local officials as well as state and federal legislators in the late 1980s set forth a $4.1 billion program to extend a total of six rail lines in the Bay Area, adding 40 miles to the region's rail transit network and linking BART to San Francisco International Airport.
 In 2001, MTC laid out the next phase of major regional public transit investments in Resolution 3434.
 This agreement, which was reaffirmed and refined in 2006, features additional rail investments as well as a significant expansion of bus rapid transit and ferry service.
 Most recently, MTC in the spring of 2012 engineered a multi-agency agreement for upgrading rail service between San Francisco and San Jose as part of a package to bring high-speed rail to the Bay Area.